 Login using domain credentials with the relevant permissions.

-Click Tasks Dashboard
+Click ‘Process Dashboard’

-Data should be received from CORTEX and used to render some tiles.
+Data should be received from CORTEX and used to render the table view.

-Under ‘Onboarding Example’ select the Pending tile (it should be showing at least 1 in the process count)
+Select either the ‘Onboarding Example’ Process filter or the ‘Pending’ Status filter

-A list of tasks should be displayed, most likely with 1 item..
+A list of relevant tasks should be displayed, most likely with 1 item.

+Providing the RBAC configuration is set up correctly, you should also be able to see this execution on the top-level Dashboard page.

 Click the document button to view a list of logs for this process execution.